 Saunders and Davison have known each other for some years and the duo briefly worked together in 2016 after Saunders split from trainer Mark Tibbs, who had trained the southpaw since he turned professional in 2008.

-In March 2019, Saunders confirmed Davison as his full-time trainer, and he was in charge for his second world title triumph at super middleweight against Shefat Isufi.
+In March 2019, Saunders confirmed Davison as his full time trainer, and he was in charge of his world title triumph at super middleweight against Shefat Isufi.

-Davison and Saunders have continued to work together in 2020 and were training in Las Vegas ahead of an expected press conference to take on Saul 'Canelo' Alvarez.
+Davison and Saunders continued to work together in 2020 and were training in Las Vegas ahead of an expected press conference to take on Saul 'Canelo' Alvarez.

 In September 2020, Tibbs confirmed he was working with Saunders again after nearly five years from splitting and was in his corner for Saunders' defeat to Canelo in May 2021.
 Davison was also there to support him.

 Undefeated world champion Taylor unified the 140-pound division by beating Regis Prograis.

 This fight was the final of the World Boxing Super Series at London's O2 Arena in October 2019.
 In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with the McGuigans.

-Taylor is represented by Bob Arum's Top Rank and MTK Global and announced Davison as his new trainer despite having a brief trial with Adam Booth.
+Taylor is represented by Bob Arum's Top Rank and confirmed Davison as his new trainer despite having a brief trial with Adam Booth.